microsoft/powerapps-tools/Apps/release-planner/overview.md

 ### Generate Release Plans Word Document

-This flow is useful to generate a Word document that includes all the release plans for a specific wave and for a specific product.
-This will help someone to review all the plans offline.
+This flow is useful to generate a Word document that includes all the release plans for a specific wave and a specific product.
+The Word document will help the leadership team to review all the plans offline.

-This flow is triggered from “Generate Document” menu on the Release Wave entity form.
-The flow produces a .doc file with information about the selected applications and saves the file to a SharePoint Folder.
+The "Generate Document" menu triggers this flow on the Release Wave entity form.
+The flow produces a .doc file with information about the selected applications and saves the file to a SharePoint folder.
 Once the file has been saved, the flow sends an email with a link to the file.

 ![Trigger Doc Generation Flow](media/triggerdocgenerate.jpg)